stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_model/52_transactional_setting.md

 ### Motivation

 Your Model has multiple settable attributes, each one listened independently by Views.
-You want to change the Model state, and the logic needs to do so requires to set many of these attributes.
-Every set operation would trigger a notification.
-The behavior would be
+The business logic requires setting two or more attributes to reach the desired final Model state.
+Each set operation triggers a notification, as shown:

   1. Set A attribute on the Model
   2. Views are notified of change